crazybie/linear_ac/README.md

 ## Compare with pool
 1. More general.
 The linear allocator can allocate various type of objects.
-2. Greatly reduce the GC object scanning overhead.
-Linear allocator is just a few byte, but GC will allways scan pools.
+2. Greatly reduce the object scanning presure of GC.
+Linear allocator is just a few byte arrays internally, but pool is normal container allways need to be scanned.
 3. Much simpler and faster on reclaiming memories.
-No need to manually release object allocated from the linear allocator back, just reset the allocation cursor and everything is done.
+No need to manually release every object back, just reset the allocation cursor.

 ## Limitations
 1. Don't store pointers of objects allocated from the build-in allocator in linear allocated objects.
 (There's a debug flag for checking external pointers)